-Writing a Request for Marketing Proposal is Equally Loved and Hated by Both DMOs and Agencies
+Writing a Marketing Request for Proposal is Equally Loved and Hated by Both DMOs and Agencies

 We get it.
 Because of your organizational bylaws or municipal procurement requirements, a Request for Proposal (RFP) is necessary but also frustrating beyond comparison.